6. How To Create Your Birth Preference Sheet

 "We want to work with a nurse who believes in natural childbirth" and "I will actively participate in all decisions to provide informed consent" are the types of simple statements that will get you what you want.

-After your prenatal meeting, please share the revised version of your birth plan with your doula.
-Using Google Docs, you can send your plan as an attachment so your doula can suggest edits, if needed, and you will be able to accept/decline any changes.
+Please have a draft copy of a birth plan ready to review with your doula during your prenatal meeting.
+After your meeting, revise your birth plan using Google Docs, and send it as an attachment to your doula so she can suggest edits, if needed, and you will be able to accept/decline any changes.

 Episiotomies, Tears and Pushing